the-argus/okaylib/README.md

 - [ ] Add user-defined error values to the result.
 Also add some kind of anyhow error type result, and some initialization at program startup to pre-reserve space for errors.
+- [ ] implicit `context()` for allocators, random number generators, current error message, etc.
+- [ ] modify context with `context_switch` type, which always restores changes when
+      it is destroyed. it cannot be moved.
 - [ ] "cresult" type, exactly like optional internally but with a different interface.
       On construction, it stores an info string in the thread context.
 Has a getter which returns a reference to the string in the context.
 Stands for "context